 Steel Blue Globe Thistle is as Hardy as It Looks

 Here is one thistle that is not weedy or invasive.
-Globe Thistle (Echinops ritro) don't require division, because with its long tap root, it doesn't like to be disturbed.
-It appears to bloom forever, because the seed head is as attractive as the bloom.
-Which means there is no need to deadhead.
-Echinops even does well in poor, dry soil.
+Globe Thistle (Echinops ritro) don't require division because, with its long tap root, it doesn't like to be disturbed.
+It appears to bloom forever because the seed head is as attractive as the bloom.
+Which means there is no need to deadhead, and echinops even does well in poor, dry soil.

 Although they stay in bloom for weeks at a time, the beauty does not end there.
-Globe thistle looks attractive even as it fades, and it make a great dried... flower, almost drying itself.
+Globe thistle looks attractive even as it fades, and it makes a great dried flower, almost drying itself.